 RCC Town Planning

-With an ever expanding portfolio of success stories, RCC asked us to develop a new website which would associate these with their service offerings, testimonials, and news articles.
+With an ever expanding portfolio of success stories, RCC asked us to develop a new website which would associate these with their service offerings, testimonials, and latest news articles.
 This would give potential new clients a unique user experience, highly relevant to their planned project.

 Distinct content types were created in TypedCMS for services, case studies, news and testimonials each sharing the same four service categories.